-- 1) Remove the cotterless hitch pin (see illustration above) from one extension arm. - 2) Insert the end of the extension arm in its socket on the pad frame, so that the holes align for the cotterless hitch pin. - 3) Secure the extension arm in the pad frame by pushing the cotterless hitch pin through the holes until the retaining ball emerges on the far side of the pad frame socket. - 4) Use a quick connector to connect the corresponding vacuum hose as directed above. - 5) Repeat steps #1-4 to install other extension arms as needed for the pad frame configuration desired. - 6) To remove extension arms, reverse this procedure.
+- 1) Remove the cotterless hitch pin from one extension arm. - 2) Insert the end of the extension arm in its socket on the pad frame, so that the holes align for the cotterless hitch pin. - 3) Secure the extension arm in the pad frame by pushing the cotterless hitch pin through the holes until the retaining ball emerges on the far side of the pad frame socket. - 4) Remove the end of the quick connector from the spring clip on the extension arm, and connect the vacuum hose as directed above. - 5) Repeat steps #1-4 to install other extension arms as needed for the pad frame configuration desired. - 6) To remove extension arms, reverse this procedure.
 Store removed extension arms in a clean, dry location to protect them from environmental exposure.